Riverina Iris Farm was officially started in October 2013 and the first display beds for saleable iris were established in our paddock in March 2014.

 I am inspired by my elderly mother Mary's love of Tall Bearded Irises.
 In 2013 I created an iris garden for her in our front yard.
 It did not take long for me to become hooked and the decision was made to turn a hobby into a business and to turn our paddocks into iris beds.

 It is early days however we already have more than 1400 varieties in every colour including many new releases.
-The irises are layed out in 3 alphabetical beds each with over 400 varieties.
+The irises are laid out in 3 alphabetical beds each with over 400 varieties.
 Iris A, Iris B, Iris C with the dwarf in Iris C. We also have about 200 daylilies however these will only be available in limited numbers, with some available in pots at the open gardens.

 We would love to meet you and share this beautiful drought hardy plant with you.
 Contact us to visit by appointment or visit on our open days.
 You will find us in